-NEW YORK, United States — Supreme founder James Jebbia has confirmed the skater-inflected label and longtime purveyor of ‘downtown cool’ has sold a stake in the company to private equity firm The Carlyle Group.
+NEW YORK, United States — Supreme founder James Jebbia has confirmed that private equity firm The Carlyle Group has taken a stake in the skater-inflected label and longtime purveyor of ‘downtown cool.’

 “We’re a growing brand, and to sustain that growth we’ve chosen to work with Carlyle, who has the operational expertise needed to keep us on the steady path we’ve been on since 1994,” said Jebbia in an exclusive statement to BoF.
 “Working with Carlyle allows us to concentrate on doing what we do best and remain in control of our brand, as we always have.”
 The terms of the transaction were undisclosed, but Jebbia’s statement suggests Carlyle has taken a minority stake in the business.